An outstanding student becomes an outstanding midwife

 According to Hayat, Hamlin graduates are distinguishable due to their superior knowledge and training from the Hamlin College of Midwives: “We, the Hamlin graduates, are now the preference of the community.
 This is because of the quality care that we deliver and the high-quality training we receive.”

 The Hamlin College of Midwives is the bedrock of our preventative work to ensure that women don’t suffer a fistula injury while in labour.
 With over 70% of births in Ethiopia still occurring without a medical attendant, there’s a lot of work to be done before we can realise Dr Catherine Hamlin’s dream of a midwife for every woman.
-However, we now have 100 Hamlin midwives working across 80 clinics in remote areas.
+However, we now have 100 Hamlin midwives working across more than 50 clinics in remote areas.
 These midwives are preventing fistula and saving lives.

 For Hayat, who is also raising a four-year-old daughter, saving lives is all in a day’s work as a Hamlin midwife.